 Before You Decide…

-To ensure the most natural looking results, Dr. Alexander will recommend the procedure which most appropriately matches your needs and offers realistic expectations for post-surgery outcomes.
+To ensure the most natural looking results, Dr. Alexander and Dr. Kaplan will recommend the procedure which most appropriately matches your needs and offers realistic expectations for post-surgery outcomes.

 Breast size and shape are important, so be honest and open about your expectations when talking with your surgeon.
 Implant type and size will be determined not just on your desire but as importantly on your breast anatomy, skin elasticity and body type.

 The success and safety of your breast augmentation procedure depends very much on your being completely candid during your consultation.
 We will ask you questions about your health, desires and lifestyle.